JuanitaSmith/capstone_movie_recommendation/README.md

 and recommendations are personalized to the customer, I will build the web application in the same spirit to be user-focussed.

+Overview of the main steps of this project, following the CRISP-DM process:
+(Cross Industry Process for Data Mining)

+1) Business understanding: Design the scope and flow of the web application, which questions it should answer?
+2) Data Understanding: Explore data sources available to answer the questions.
+3) Data Preparation: Gather, wrangle, and analyze the data to prepare it for modeling.
+4) Data modeling: Design and refine recommendation algorithms.
+5) Result evaluation: How well do we recommend movies to users?
+6) Deployment: Communicate business insights through a web application

 **Summary of the project approach:**
 <img src="images/webapp_design.png" alt="Web application design">